 Facial biometrics and identification documents have been the two problem domains that FTx Identity has heavily prioritized.
 The development of proprietary models trained on owned data has greatly enhanced system performance on both.
 Data extraction from documents is one instance.
-OCR is already highly commoditized, with top-notch products from companies like ABBYY, Google Vision, and Microsoft Cognitive Services.
-We can significantly improve performance by creating a custom OCR system that is tailored for matching photos on IDs.
+We can significantly improve performance by creating an OCR system that is tailored for matching photos on IDs.

-Similar to this, FTx Identity's facial recognition technology has been trained to perform far better than cutting-edge general purpose systems.
+Similar to this, FTx Identity's facial recognition technology has been trained to perform far better than cutting-edge general-purpose systems.
 We can model the true class and tune the parameters using the fraudulent examples by recasting the issue as an anomaly detection one.
 This implies that far more data from the true class can be used.
-For instance, when we use this method for MRZ font verification, the quantity of false positives produced by the model can be cut in half.

-The Future of Identity is Here
+The Future of Identity Is Here

-Technology that verifies an identity is now accessible to everyone, not only higher risk financial institutions, because of advancements in smartphone ownership, machine learning, privacy awareness, and cloud architecture.
+Technology that verifies an identity is now accessible to everyone, not only higher-risk financial institutions, because of advancements in smartphone ownership, machine learning, privacy awareness, and cloud architecture.
 Additionally, the move away from centralized, sensitive PII databases necessitates a new structure in terms of both technology and regulation.
 By protecting their identities from scammers, verifying an identity safeguards customers.
 Customers desire reliable identity proofing just as much as companies do since we all detest having our accounts compromised.